Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 \subsection{Correctness in acyclic networks}

 Since all approximations arise from cycles in the BBN, the propagation method is exact for acyclic networks.
-This is first validated empirically on synthetic acyclic networks (see Supplementary, Figure~S9).
+This is validated empirically on synthetic acyclic networks (see SM, Figure~S9).
 We now formally establish the correctness of the propagation method in the acyclic case.
-The complete proof is provided in the Supplementary; here, we present a sketch of the argument.
+The complete proof is provided in the SM; here, we present a sketch of the argument.

 \begin{theorem} Let $\mathbb{B}_{n,m}$ be an acyclic binarized Boolean network and let $\texttt{T}$ be a target node.
-For any node $\texttt{X}$, the knockout and knockin Shapley values computed by the proposed propagation method are equal to those obtained by explicit simulation of $\mathbb{B}_{n,m}$. \end{theorem}
+For any node $\texttt{X}$, the knock-out and knock-in Shapley values computed by the proposed propagation method are equal to those obtained by explicit simulation. \end{theorem}

 \begin{proof} Restrict to the backward reachable subgraph $\mathbb{B}^T$ from target node \texttt{T}, since nodes outside it have zero Shapley value.
-Because the graph is acyclic, $\mathbb{B}^T$ admits a topological order toward $\texttt{T}$, and $\texttt{T}$ can be written as a Boolean formula obtained by composing node functions along this order.
+Because the graph is acyclic, $\mathbb{B}^\texttt{T}$ admits a topological order toward $\texttt{T}$, and $\texttt{T}$ can be written as a Boolean formula obtained by composing node functions along this order.
 Each propagated row corresponds to a coalition.

-At $\texttt{T}$, propagation enumerates the truth table and counts exactly the coalitions that flip the output under knock-in/knock-out, matching the Shapley definitions.
-Assume correctness for all nodes closer to $\texttt{T}$.
-For a node $\texttt{Y}$, two cases:

-(i) If $\texttt{Y}$ starts a diamond, partial simulation ensures each coalition affecting $\texttt{T}$ is counted for $\texttt{Y}$, so contributions match explicit simulation.
+At $\texttt{T}$, propagation enumerates the truth table and counts exactly the coalitions that flip the output under knock-in/knock-out, matching the definitions.
+Assume correctness for all nodes closer to $\texttt{T}$ than $\texttt{Y}$.
+For node $\texttt{Y}$, there are two cases: (i) If $\texttt{Y}$ starts a diamond, partial simulation ensures each coalition affecting $\texttt{T}$ is counted for $\texttt{Y}$, so contributions match explicit simulation. (ii) Otherwise, all paths through $\texttt{Y}$ go through a unique successor $\texttt{X}$; changing $\texttt{Y}$ affects $\texttt{T}$ iff it affects $\texttt{X}$.
+Since $\texttt{X}$ is correct and the propagation computes Boolean updates correctly (Lemma 5, SM), $\texttt{Y}$ is also correct.
+By induction, the propagation matches explicit simulation on all nodes in $\mathbb{B}^\texttt{T}$, completing the proof. \end{proof}